Why Ireland should be taking way more notice of Andy Keogh

 “It should be a great adventure.”

 This is how Andy Keogh described his pending move to Australia back in 2014.
 At the time, the 28-year-old had played for 10 Championship clubs during his 10 seasons in England, including six loan spells.
 He was now a free agent.
 With opportunities limited and an international career in limbo after the sacking of Giovanni Trapattoni in 2012, Keogh accepted an offer to be Perth Glory’s marquee signing.
-A travel distance just short of 9,500 miles for him and his family.
+He and his family traveled nearly 9,500 miles to make the move.

 Journeying to Australia is not a new phenomenon for anyone born in Ireland.
-The man from South Dublin has joined almost 20,000 Irish people who have moved to “Oz” since 2012.
+The man from South Dublin has joined almost 20,000 Irish people who have moved to Oz since 2012.
 Australia is always a dream for young Irish people.
 A culture similar to our own, no language barrier, incredible professional opportunities, and the added bonus of sunshine on Christmas Day.
-Dreams of beer and BBQs on a sunny beach with friends from home may sound like a pipe dream for some, but it’s a reality for many, too.
+Enjoying beer and BBQs on a sunny beach with friends from home may sound impossible to some, but for many, it’s a reality.
 However, few Irish people traveling overseas have had as much impact as Keogh.

 Since joining the Kenny Lowe revolution at Perth, Keogh has been nothing short of phenomenal.
 The sound of Australian commentators yelling “Key-Oh” as the 6-foot Dubliner scores for Perth Glory has become a regular occurrence on local television.
 He has 31 goals and 8 assists in 62 appearances.
-This is even more impressive when you consider Perth produces some of the hottest temperatures in Australia.
+This feat is even more impressive considering Perth experiences some of the hottest temperatures in Australia.

 Linking up with fellow marquee signing Diego Castro, they have produced some of the most attractive football in the A-League in the past 3 seasons.
-Their unwillingness to keep a clean sheet also has neutral fans enchanted with Perth Glory matches.
+Their inability to keep a clean sheet also keeps neutral fans entertained during Perth Glory matches.
 Their 22 league fixtures this season have produced 83 goals.
 Castro and Keogh have been responsible for 19 of those.

 Yet, it’s a move that hasn’t been without controversy.
 Late in the 2015 season, Perth were charged with breaching the league’s salary cap rules, and Keogh, as a marquee signing, was among the players investigated.
-They were immediately thrown out of the play-offs that occur between the league’s top 6 teams at the end of every season and fined €200,000.
-Keogh and members of his family were accused of accepting secret payments as part of the breach.
+They were immediately thrown out of the play-offs, which occur between the league’s top 6 teams at the end of every season, and fined €200,000.
+Keogh and members of his family were accused of accepting secret payments in connection with the breach.
 Something which Keogh denies.
 This led to a short and uninspiring spell in Thailand.
 Thankfully, opportunity once again presented itself.
 Perth had an open marquee spot in January 2016, and Keogh returned to the club.
-The Australian dream that threatened to derail completely was now back on track.
-Keogh re-integrated with staff, supporters, and teammates like somebody who had only been away for a bank holiday weekend.
+The Australian dream, which had threatened to derail completely, was now back on track.
+Keogh re-integrated with staff, supporters, and teammates as if he had only been away for a brief holiday.
 Controversy passed, form remained.

 But for many, and probably most importantly, the inevitable questions will remain.
 Why was he a free agent in England at 28?
 Where was this consistency 5 years ago?
 Is football in Australia really a good enough environment for Keogh’s performances to warrant any interest from Roy Keane and Martin O’Neill?
 Would the travel required be worth the hassle?
-Would Perth support his decision to play international football again?
+Would Perth support his decision to return to international football?

-All valid questions.
-Each answer has significant layers of complexity.
-We can only deal in facts.
-Keogh is a 30-year-old in the form of his life and plays in a position that is currently providing significant difficulty for Ireland.
+These are all valid questions, each with layers of complexity—but we can only deal in facts.
+Keogh is a 30-year-old in the form of his life, playing in a position that is currently causing significant difficulty for Ireland.
 Robbie Keane has retired.
 Shane Long is spending more and more time on Southampton’s bench.
 Jon Walters will be out for an unspecified length of time after knee surgery in January.
 Daryl Murphy has also been struggling with muscle injuries this season.
-All the while, Keogh has been fit, healthy, and performing consistently.
+All the while, Keogh has remained fit and healthy, performing consistently.

 It’s not just the statistics or the eye-catching goals that should be of interest to O’Neill.
 Keogh’s style of play is everything that this current Irish team needs from a striker.
 Tireless work rate, fantastic hold-up play, and a diversity to his finishing that England never got to see from Keogh.
-He has become a complete striker and found a team that complements all his footballing assets.
+He has developed into a complete striker and found a team that plays to his strengths.
 But Irish managers have built reputations for being stubborn.
 From Andy Reid to Stephen McPhail, there are always players who should be in the squad but aren’t.
 Their reputations were enhanced with each exclusion.
-And still international hope remains for Keogh, however slight it may be.
+And international hope for Keogh remains, however slight it may be.

 "Martin has shown a willingness to look outside the box with some players, and I'd love to show what I could do in a training camp,” said Keogh back in October.
 He may hope O’Neill looks a little further outside the box soon.
 Roughly 7,500 miles.